ESG - Environmental, Social and Governance

 Getinge is a member of AdvaMed, a medical technology association representing device, diagnostics and digital technology manufacturers.

 Getinge is committed to providing a fair and sustainable working environment for all employees.
-Our people policy defines our postion in relation to our people; reflecting our human rights values both internally (making sure Getinge is a great place to work) and externally (when representing Getinge in business and other relations).
+Our people policy defines our position in relation to our people; reflecting our human rights values both internally (making sure Getinge is a great place to work) and externally (when representing Getinge in business and other relations).

 Collective agreements: Getinge welcome a close dialogue and participation with employee representatives and trade unions, and values constructive employee participation for all employees.
 Collective agreements are in place in Sweden and most European countries.